 jarring also aggravates.

-drop in fever; but no subsequent improvement; the patient alternates between hot
+drop in fever; but no subsequent improvement; the person alternates between hot

 and cold, uncovering and covering.